 Based on industry average nearshore rates for Outbound Sales.
 Your actual quote may vary.

-Prefer to talk?
-Book a 15-min call to walk through your numbers.
+Or book a 20-minute discovery call to walk through your numbers.

 Get the PDF breakdown plus a 1-page CFO-ready cost comparison you can take to your finance team.
 Includes line-item assumptions, a side-by-side onshore vs. nearshore table, and a 12-month projected-savings figure.